WEC-Sim/WEC-Sim/source/overview.rst

 Hydrodynamic Data
 ~~~~~~~~~~~~~~~~~~~~
-The WEC-Sim code also requires a hydrodynamic data from a BEM soltuion in the form of a ``*.h5`` file.
+The WEC-Sim code also requires a hydrodynamic data from a BEM solution in the form of a ``*.h5`` file.
 This ``*.h5`` hydrodynamic data file can be generated using the BEMIO pre-processor.
 BEMIO (Boundary Element Method Input/Output) is a code developed by the WEC-Sim team to process BEM output files from WAMIT, NEMOH, and AQWA into a data structure than can be read by WEC-Sim.
 For more information about the BEMIO pre-processor, refer to the `BEMIO <http://wec-sim.github.io/WEC-Sim/advanced_features.html#bemio>`_ section.